 Hot Oil Massage to the Rescue

-Lemons can help tresses which are affected by humidity or reducing hair fall by tightening the pores in the scalp.
+Lemons can help damaged hair which is affected by humidity or reducing hair fall by tightening the pores in the scalp.
 Lemon contains lots of astringents and antioxidants that help in cleansing the scalp and tightening the pores.

 Home Made Masks